Spotted-SJSU/Spotted-Game/README.md

 The game is live and playable at: [https://spotted-game.onrender.com](https://spotted-game.onrender.com)

+## Demo Video

+Check out our demo video to see the game in action: [Spotted Game Demo](https://youtu.be/oESQDwCYCag)

 ## Features

 - **User Authentication**: Register and login system to track individual player scores